Explore

 AI summary

-The historic Waitahuna homestead in Governors Bay, Canterbury, is for sale.
-Established in the 1850s by settler John Dyer, it was the cherished home of late motoring icon Gavin Bain for the past 50 years.
+A historic Governors Bay homestead, Waitahuna, is on the market.
+Built in the 1850s by settler John Dyer, it was the cherished home of late motoring icon Gavin Bain for 50 years.

-The 1.73-hectare estate features a main house with modern upgrades by architect Peter Kent, a separate cottage, and extensive garaging.
-Combining colonial heritage with a rich motoring legacy and award-winning gardens, this is a rare opportunity to own a piece of local history.
+The 1.73-hectare estate features a main house blending colonial character with modern upgrades, including a kitchen designed by architect Peter Kent.
+It also includes a self-contained cottage, award-winning gardens, and extensive garaging, offering a rare opportunity to own a piece of Canterbury history.

 The property has 1.73 hectares of land and remarkable views